Private Tenancies (NI) Order 2006

 • Register the tenancy with the Landlord Registration Scheme (Department for Communities)

-• Protect the deposit with TDS NI, MyDeposits NI or LPS NI within 28 days
+• Protect the deposit with TDS NI, MyDeposits NI or LPS NI within the statutory window (currently 14 days from receipt) and provide prescribed information to the tenant

 • Issue a rent statement when the tenant requests one (or annually as good practice)